archbhise/archbhise.github.io/_posts/2016-02-05-the-patterson-cycle.markdown

 </style>

 <p>
-Given the recent rollercoaster in the public markets, I thought it would be a good time to write a post on one of my favorite topics.
+Given the recent roller-coaster in the public markets, I thought it would be a good time to write a post on one of my favorite topics.
 <br><br>
 Every market in the world has cycles.
-From Wall Street to agricultural prices, there are times when demand is ample and supply is low, and when the opposite rings true as well, and the world moves on.
+From Wall Street to agricultural prices, there are times when demand is high and supply is low, and when supply is low and demand is high.
+Bulls and bears come and go.
 <br><br>
 For instance, in the S&P 500, you can see large peaks and troughs every few years, as history repeats itself.</p>